marph91/jimmy/docs/contributing/development_considerations.md

 To provide a flexible base for migrating your notes to the app of your choice.

-## Why enlighten and not tqdm for progress bars?

-Enlighten did integrate easier with pythons logging.

 ## Sort all iterators with arbitrary order

 Reproducibility is more important than memory usage and speed.